Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: Introduction

-\underline{Significance for software engineering}: Empirical software engineering research has a substantial body of knowledge on open-source software, but has focused on IT or general-purpose software~\cite{amusuo_reflections_2022}.
-We present a large-scale evaluation of embedded open-source software, reporting on both the effectiveness of~\ac{SAST} tools and on developers' perceptions.
-Across~\numrepos{}~\ac{EMBOSS}, the~\codeql{}~\ac{SAST} tool finds hundreds of defects with modest per-repository configuration and a low false positive rate. \ac{EMBOSS} software developers can use this tool to easily improve software quality.
+\emph{Significance for software engineering:} Empirical software security research has a substantial body of knowledge on open-source software, but has focused on IT or general-purpose software.
+We report on a large-scale experience of applying static analysis to open-source embedded software.
+Across \numrepos \ac{EMBOSS} repositories, the \codeql \ac{SAST} tool finds hundreds of defects with low false positive rates in the majority of repositories.
+Motivated by this knowledge, we recommend that \ac{EMBOSS} software developers use this tool to easily improve software quality.